 Creating a group:

 Creating a new group in Omnilert is simple.
-Log in as an administrator and open People > Groups > Add Group from the main menu.
+Log in as an administrator and open People > Groups and then click Add new group.

 Each group has the following properties: